Market Snapshot

 The establishment of an overseas branch campus eco-system delivered through a consortium of universities.
 Financial offset given the collective approach; academic direction and control are retained by the foreign universities, with management and operations mutually agreed.

-Location / Infrastructure
+Location and Infrastructure